-More decent jobs are created in agrifood systems and people are supported to move out of poverty by identifying sustainable, inclusive development pathways that enable CGIAR technologies and innovations and national policies and investments to more effectively reach target populations, including smallholder farmers, the working poor, and vulnerable consumers.
+More decent jobs are created in agrifood systems, and 1.6 million people are supported to move out of poverty by identifying sustainable, inclusive development pathways that enable CGIAR technologies and innovations and national policies and investments to more effectively reach target populations, including smallholder farmers, the working poor, and vulnerable consumers.

 |NUTRITION, HEALTH & FOOD SECURITY